ElektraInitiative/libelektra/doc/COMPILE.md

 Following baseflags are available:

 - 'c' for debugging conflicts
-- 'l' for enabling file locking
+- 'f' for enabling file locking
 - 'm' for enabling mutex locking

 The user flags are (the order matters!):